Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Dataset Overview

-In our evaluation, we directly adopt the original data splits of dominant modality risk, and report results separately on the Image-Dominant and Text-Dominant subsets.
-This setup allows us to systematically analyze model robustness under different modality-driven risk conditions.
+\textbf{Lingua-SafetyBench}~\cite{shi2026lingua} We use Lingua-SafetyBench as the primary benchmark to investigate safety neuron activation patterns in VLLMs.
+It supports multilingual safety evaluation and distinguishes Image-Dominant Risk, where harmful semantics are conveyed through visual content, from Text-Dominant Risk, where harmful intent is expressed in text.
+The benchmark covers a diverse range of harmful scenarios.
+We curate a total of 14,910 challenging samples across 10 languages and divide them into two disjoint subsets.
+Specifically, 9,830 samples are used for neuron probing and safety tuning, and all training-based baselines are trained on the same subset to ensure a fair comparison.
+The remaining 5,080 samples are used for safety evaluation.
+This protocol prevents data overlap across different stages and enables a reliable assessment of multilingual and multimodal safety alignment.

-\textbf{MM-Bench}~\cite{liu2024mmbench} MMBench is a multimodal benchmark designed for objective evaluation of vision-language models, consisting of over 3,000 questions spanning 20 capability dimensions.
-It provides broad and systematic coverage of vision-language abilities through large-scale and diverse curated samples, encompassing perception, reasoning, and knowledge-based understanding, and enables fine-grained characterization of model performance across different capability dimensions.
-Building upon this benchmark, we analyze neuron activation patterns on MM-Bench to characterize how VLLMs respond to general multimodal requests.
-Based on prior identification of safety-related neurons, we further isolate and remove the subset of neurons that overlap with general-purpose VL capabilities.
-This allows us to identify more specific safety neurons, thereby minimizing interference with the model’s general multimodal abilities.
+\textbf{MMBench}~\cite{liu2024mmbench} MMBench is a multimodal benchmark for objectively evaluating vision-language large models, covering a wide range of capability dimensions including perception, reasoning, and knowledge understanding.
+Building upon this benchmark, we analyze neuron activation patterns on MMBench to characterize how VLLMs respond to general multimodal requests.
+Based on the previously identified safety neurons, we further use the multilingual version of MMBench and sample 1,000 benign evaluation instances per language to identify general-capability neurons, which are then removed from the safety-neuron set.
+This yields a more specific set of safety neurons while minimizing interference with the model's general multimodal capabilities.

 \textbf{MM-Vet}~\cite{yu2023mm} MM-Vet evaluates large multimodal models on complex tasks by assessing their ability to integrate multiple vision-language capabilities.
 It defines six core capabilities and sixteen combinations, covering tasks such as visual understanding and cross-modal reasoning.
 We use MM-Vet to study the impact of safety alignment on general multimodal capabilities by comparing performance before and after alignment.